Nippers Volunteer Roles

 • This is for one person each day of the nippers program

-• Wash that day, line dry and return by 8:15am the next morning for the start of the first session
+• Wash that day, line dry and return by 8:15 am the next morning for the start of the early session

 Final Day Washing

-• We need 6 people (Smiths) and 10 people (Cleeland Bight)
+• We need 6 people from Smiths Beach and 10 people from Cleeland Bight

 Medium involvement